 The Proof by César Aira, trans.
 Nick Caistor (And other stories)

-Marcia is sixteen, overweight and unhappy.
-One day, as she’s walking down a Buenos Aires street, she hears a shout: ‘Wannafuck?’
-Startled, she turns around and is confronted by two punk girls Lenin and Mao.
-She’s soon beguiled by them and the possibilities they open up.
-But the two have little time for a philosophical discussion of love: they need proof of it, and with their own savage logic the duo, calling themselves the Love Commando, hold up a supermarket as the novel climaxes in an unforgettable splatter-fest finale.
+Marcia is sixteen and unhappy.
+One day, she hears a shout: ‘Wannafuck?’
+Startled, she turns and is confronted by punk girls Lenin and Mao.
+She’s soon beguiled, but her new friends have little time for philosophical discussions of love: they need proof of it, and gripped by their own savage logic the duo stage a hold-up in an unforgettable splatterfest finale.

 Why voters think it should win: